 Post-secondary transfer students are evaluated based on their most recent 30 credits of university-transferrable courses, though UBC may review your entire academic record, including any failed and repeated courses.

 Applicants must also have taken courses in mathematics (calculus), chemistry and physics which transfer to the first-year engineering program and achieve an average of at least 70% in each of these core subject areas.
-Courses to be considered in this average of first-year transferrable mathematics, chemistry, and physics courses are not limited to the last 30 credits only.
+Courses to be considered in this average of first-year transferable mathematics, chemistry, and physics courses are not limited to the last 30 credits only.

 Where two courses, or one repeated course, have been taken which transfer to one of the courses of the first-year engineering program, only the grade of the latest course will be used in calculating the average.
 Please see the Academic Calendar for all policies on post-secondary transfer.